tbgicgeb/DriverFuse-2/README.md

 recurrent complex rearrangements that may pinpoint disease driver events.
-Here,we implement the methodological framework into an R package incorporating multiple functionalities to integrate orthogonal data types such as SV and CNV and characterize fusion gene in breast cancer datasets.This toolset allows the research community to easily perform complex analysis of high throughput profiling data and will support extensions to further integrate analyses of other types of omics data.
+Here,we implement the methodological framework into an R package incorporating multiple functionalities to integrate orthogonal data types such as SV and CNV and characterise fusion gene in breast cancer datasets.This toolset allows the research community to perform complex analysis of high throughput profiling data and will support extensions to further integrate analyses of other types of omics data.

-input\_svc creates input structural variant file for a user sample data that is used for mapping fusion gene to find out whether it is “Driver” or “Passenger” fusion gene.
+input\_svc creates an input structural variant file for a user sample data, to be used for mapping fusion gene to determine if it is a “Driver” or “Passenger” fusion gene.

-input\_cnv creates input copy number variation file for a user sample data that is used for mapping fusion gene to find out whether it is “Driver” or “Passenger” fusion gene.
+input\_cnv creates an input copy number variation file for a user sample data to be used for mapping fusion genes to determine if it is a “Driver” or “Passenger” fusion gene.

-input creates localization of breakpoints with respect to known genes.
+input creates localisation of breakpoints for respect to known genes.
 The annotation identifies small segmental variants overlapping with genes.